c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

-*   The thread isn’t blocked and can perform other activities during the waiting time
+*   The application isn’t blocked

 Cons: